yuryk200/Unity-3D-SDF/README.md

 The repo already has the settings saved to be able to export the build into a android build so nothing needs to be changed unless you need something more specific.
 To export the project into a android build you want to go to File > Build Settings > Export.
 Then once exported copy the Unity Launcher into your android app folder.

-You also need to modify this line in the gradle file in the Unity Launcher:
+You also need to modify this line in the gradle file in the Unity Launcher by changing it to this:

 ```Bash
     aaptOptions {